irudnyts/irudnyts.github.io/_posts/2017-09-23-dortmund-real-estate-market-analysis-glm-and-gam.md

 ---
 layout: post
-title: "&#127968; Dortmund real estate market analysis&#58; GLM and GAM"
+title: "&#127968; [archived] Dortmund real estate market analysis&#58; GLM and GAM"
 ---

 This post is dedicated to model prices of real estate by an area and a number of rooms using generalized linear model (GLM) and generalized additive model (GAM).
 Previous [post](https://irudnyts.github.io/5-minutes-data-science-Dortmund-real-estate-market-analysis-obtaining-and-tidying-data/) shows how data was obtained, while in the other [post](https://irudnyts.github.io/Dortmund-real-estate-market-analysis-linear-regression-models/) the linear model is fitted to the data.

+> **Disclaimer:** This post is outdated and was archived for back compatibility: please use with care!
+This post does not reflect the author's current point of view and might deviate from the current best practices.

 Prices of real estates are not normally distributed, i.e. the distribution is skewed and positive.
 This fact was the motivation to transform the outcome variable.
 The alternative approach is to calibrate so-called generalized linear models, which allows the dependent variable to have other than normal distributions from [exponential family](https://en.wikipedia.org/wiki/Exponential_family).